-Modified major in economics
+Modified Major in Economics

-1. The Modified Major is intended to fit the needs of students who have a definite interest in the major department/program but are also interested in some specific problem or topic, the study of which depends on courses in related fields.
+The modified major in economics is intended to fit the needs of students who have an interest in economics but are also interested in studying some specific problem or topic that falls partly in the field of economics and partly in a related field.

 In most cases students will be best served by completing a standard economics major.
 If you have interest in two different departments this is not a reason to do a modified major unless the content of the courses in the department outside economics is directly relevant to economics research.
 Pursuing broad interests is one of the benefits of a liberal arts education, but in most cases this is a reason for doing an economics major and an outside minor.
 The economics major only constitutes about one quarter of the courses you will take at Dartmouth so there is plenty of flexibility to pursue multiple interests without having it codified in a modified major.

 The goal of modified majors is to use classes outside the discipline of economics to support the study of topics rooted in the primary major of economics.
 The economics curriculum is built around the senior seminar (ECON 62, 64, 65, 66, 67, 68 or 69) with students learning specific subject matter and the techniques of doing economic research as they prepare to do their own original research.
 In the modified major the courses outside of economics should support the investigation of economic questions posed in the senior seminar.
 Courses suitable for modifying economics will cover topics related to economic questions or tools suitable for economic research.